 The initial focus for Lighting Africa and Lighting Asia activities in the off-grid lighting market was lighting.
 This was reflected in how the program described products ("modern off-grid lighting products") and programs ("Lighting" Africa, etc.).
 As the market has matured (and LED technology along with other superefficient appliances continue to improve), pico-power energy systems now do much more than just provide light.
 Mobile phone charging, low-power televisions, fans, radios, and other appliances can now be powered by pico-power kits, with the available service depending on the system size.
-Moreover, small solar home system kits that are somewhat larger than those typically considered to be 'pico-power' systems have become increasingly affordable.
+Moreover, small solar home system (SHS) kits that are somewhat larger than those typically considered to be 'pico-power' systems have become increasingly affordable.
 In anticipation of and response to these continued trends, the QA framework is being expanded to cover new energy technology areas.

 Drivers for change:

 - Larger kit-based systems with solar module wattages greater than 10 watts are becoming more common and affordable: Historically the scope of the QA program has covered products with solar modules ranging from 0 to 10 watts.
-The decreasing cost of solar PV modules, rechargeable batteries, and LEDs have facilitated the development of larger "plug-and-play" solar home system kits at a price affordable to many in the off-grid lighting market.
+The decreasing cost of solar PV modules, rechargeable batteries, and LEDs have facilitated the development of larger "plug-and-play" SHS kits at a price affordable to many in the off-grid lighting market.
 These have solar modules between 10 to 100 watts and offer a wide range of services.
-The current test methods do not effectively address many of these larger kits. - Products of all sizes offer auxiliary services: Based on consumer demand and because more and more energy is available (since LEDs require less and less power), many products provide power for auxiliary loads, the most common of which is mobile phone charging.
-Current product tests do not thoroughly assess these auxiliary uses, and measurements of full-battery and solar run times do not account for the impact of also using the product to charge a mobile phone or power other devices.
+The test methods included in IEC TS 62257-9-5 (i.e. the methods used by Lighting Global to evaluate pico-solar products) were not appropriate for effectively testing many aspects of these larger kits. - Products of all sizes offer auxiliary services: Based on consumer demand and because more and more energy is available (since LEDs require less and less power), many products provide power for auxiliary loads, the most common of which is mobile phone charging.
+The test methods included in IEC TS 62257-9-5 do not thoroughly assess these auxiliary uses, and measurements of full-battery and solar run times do not account for the impact of also using the product to charge a mobile phone or power other devices.
 Beyond additional energy services, some products now include onboard metering and billing technology ("pay-as-you-go" systems).
 The accuracy of metering and quality of these systems is an important element of the end-user experience.